ArghyaChatterjee/rf2o_laser_odometry/README.md

-# Laser Odometry from 2D Laser Scanner
+# Odometry from 2D Lidar or Laser Scanner
 Estimation of 2D odometry based on planar laser scans.
 Useful for mobile robots with innacurate base odometry.

 # Platform test